Skip to main content

 When "free" might actually work

 ATA membership includes free BOC-3 service as a member benefit, and for any carrier already paying ATA dues for other reasons, that is a real free path.
-ATA's process-agent infrastructure has Form BOC-91 standing and real physical-agent coverage; the BOC-3 is fully compliant with §366.4.
-The catch is that ATA membership itself costs more than a flat-fee BOC-3 — the "free" only pencils out if the carrier values the rest of the membership independently.
+ATA's process-agent infrastructure has FMCSA process-agent registration standing and real physical-agent coverage; the BOC-3 is fully compliant with §366.4.
+The catch is that ATA membership itself costs more than a flat-fee BOC-3 - the "free" only pencils out if the carrier values the rest of the membership independently.

 Some authority-package providers (full MC application + BOC-3 + insurance + UCR + 2290) offer "free" BOC-3 inside the package for the same reason - the BOC-3 is a low-cost line item used as a marketing hook for higher-margin services.
 If the carrier was going to buy the full package anyway, the bundled BOC-3 is a real saving.
 If the carrier only needs BOC-3, the package model is overkill.